 To quickly remove any snow on the ice, if you don’t prefer using the shovel!

-Adding tracks to the bike will get you all the way to the lake and beyond, no matter how much snow or other challenging riding conditions you need to tackle.
+Adding tracks to the bike will get you to the lake and beyond, no matter how much snow or other challenging riding conditions you must tackle.

 If you want to optimize the tracks further for ice fishing, you can fit them with tire studs you screw in yourself.
 Make sure the size of the studs with the thickness of the tracks.